virt-s1/rhel-edge/README.md

     - Build RHEL 8 and RHEL 9 x86_64 images at OpenStack VM
     - Build CentOS Stream 8 and CentOS Stream 9 x86_64 images at Google Cloud VM

-2. RHEL for Edge image installation and upgrade
+2. RHEL for Edge image installation

     - `edge-commit`: Setup HTTP server to serve as ostree repo, and install with kickstart
     - `edge-container`: Setup prod ostree repo, `edge-container` as stage repo, and install with kickstart from prod ostree repo